tomwhartung/resume/README.txt

  Installation and Setup:
 -------------------------
-Install (git clone) idMyGadget source:
+Install idMyGadget source and initialize WURFL (the Wireless Uniform Resource FiLe):
 	cd /var/www
 	git clone git://github.com:tomwhartung/idMyGadget.git
 	cd idMyGadget

-Follow the instructions in the idMyGadget/README.txt file to get that going.
+Follow the instructions in the idMyGadget/README.txt file to initialize WURFL get all of that going.

 Install (git clone) the resume source:
 	cd /var/www